 There is an abundance of stunning black sand beaches all over the country, but the 1973 DC-3 Navy plane crash makes Solheimasandur Beach particularly unique.
 Much about this wreck remains a mystery, but we do know that everyone survived the crash and the hollow fuselage was left behind.

 The remains of the white plane lie in stark contrast to the black sand and you’re left with a rather eerie and dramatic scene.
 Tourists flock to the site of the wreck which remains one of the most popular attractions in Iceland.
+This is truly one of the best things to do in Vik!

 There are a number of options for reaching the site.
 The first is to walk 2 miles through a flat, black rock/sand-filled landscape.
 Though there’s not a lot to see along the way and the wind can prove difficult at times, it’s a great way to stretch your legs and used to be the only way to reach the plane.
 If you’re short on time or just don’t feel like walking you can pay to take a shuttle bus to and from the site for a quick and easy trip.